im-naren/Simba/QUICK-START.md

 ## 🌙 Enable Dark Mode

-1. Open the Amplify side panel
+1. Open the Simba side panel
 2. Look for the sun icon (☀️) in the top-right header
 3. Click it to toggle dark mode
 4. The moon icon (🌙) will appear when dark mode is active